soc/soc.me/_languages/unified-condition-expressions.md

 Replace the different syntactic forms of

-- if expressions,
+- `if` statements/expressions
+- `switch` on values
-- pattern matching and pattern guards,
+- `match` on patterns and pattern guards
-- if-let constructs
+- `if`-`let` constructs

 with a single, unified condition expression that scales from simple one-liners to complex pattern matches.

 #### Motivation

 - Cut the different syntax options down to a single one that is still easily recognizable by users.
-- Make this design scale seamlessly from simple cases to complicated ones.
+- Allow the design to scale seamlessly from simple cases to complicated ones.

 <br>Minimizing the number of keywords or turning condition syntax into method calls (like Smalltalk) are non-goals.

 #### Considerations

+1. Ternary expressions and `if` statements can be fully subsumed by `if` expressions.
+2. The difference between `switch` and `if` ...
+   - `switch` has a fixed part – whose value is compared using an equality relation against a set of individual values
+   - `if` supports arbitrary conditions – it allows more than two branches only by chaining `if` to an `else`
-- The condition can be split between a common _discriminator_ and individual cases.<br>
-  This requires doing away with mandatory parentheses around conditions.
+3. Splitting conditions between a common _part_ and individual cases requires doing away with mandatory parentheses around conditions.
+Demarcating the place ...
-- `if` has been chosen in code examples as the primary keyword, other reasonable keyword choices are `match`, `when`, `switch` or `case`.
+  - where the condition ends and the individual branch starts, as well as
+  - where the individual branch ends and the next condition starts

+    ... requires either ...

+    - mandatory braces around the branch, or
+    - a start keyword like `then` and
+      - either end keyword like `end` or `,`
+      - or indentation-sensitive syntax

+    ... to ensure unambiguous parsing.

 #### Examples

-The following examples assume that the language has indentation-sensitive syntax to ensure unambiguous parsing.

-Languages without indentation-sensitive syntax require either mandatory braces around the bodies of `then` branches, or ending `then` branches explicitly, for instance with `end` or a `,`.
+For the code examples a hypothetical language with indentation-sensitive syntax and the keyword `if` (and optionally `then`) has been chosen.
+Other reasonable keyword choices are `match`, `switch`, `case` or `when`.

 ##### simple if expression
 ```ml